11 Ways to Control Weeds Without Chemicals

 Weeds are many home gardeners’ biggest enemy.
 Roundup and other chemicals may seem like the best weapon in the arsenal against weeds.
 However, many experts discourage the use of chemicals.
 They can leach into fruits and vegetables.
 They also runoff and trickle down into groundwater.

 “This is not a debatable point.
-It is something we nailed down here at NDSU years ago in field trials,” Smith said.
+It is something we nailed down here at NDSU years ago in field trials,” Smith stated.

-Here are seven strategies for preventing weed growth, and four methods of controlling existing weeds, with the advantages and disadvantages of each method.
+Read about 7 strategies for preventing weed growth, and 4 methods of controlling existing weeds, with the advantages and disadvantages of each.

 1. Crowd out weeds with thick lawn cover

 The best defense is often a good offense.
-This means keeping the lawn thick and healthy to keep weeds from having any room to grow.
-You can also add groundcover plants and other thick plantings to crowd out weeds in decorative beds
+This means keeping the lawn thick and healthy so that weeds won't have any room to grow.
+You can also add groundcover and other thick plantings to crowd out weeds in decorative beds.

-“Weeds are simply plants that take advantage of open areas with available resources,” said Robert Hartzler, an extension weed specialist and professor of agronomy at Iowa State University.
+“Weeds are simply plants that take advantage of open areas with available resources,” explained Robert Hartzler, extension weed specialist and professor of agronomy at Iowa State University.
 “The simplest way to control weeds is to eliminate the open niches that they take advantage of.”

-Richard Zollinger of the North Dakota State University Department of Plant Science offers a simple two-prong strategy.
-“To minimize weed problems in my lawn as a home owner, I mow my lawn high and optimally fertilize to keep the lawn as competitive as possible,” he said.
+Richard Zollinger of the North Dakota State University Department of Plant Science offered a simple two-pronged strategy: “To minimize weed problems in my lawn as a homeowner, I mow my lawn high and optimally fertilize to keep the lawn as competitive as possible.”

-Smith recommends reseeding lawns in the fall to prevent weed growth.
+Smith suggested reseeding lawns in the fall to prevent weed growth.
 Since many weeds are already dead late in the season, there is less competition for space as grass seeds try to take root.
-Smith also recommends strong, high-quality grass seed.
+Smith also recommended strong, high-quality grass seed.
 Look for the highest germination and purity percentages available.